 Planned Parenthood suggests that NuvaRing may help protect against a number of conditions, including acne, bone thinning, heavy and painful menstruation, and some infections.

 However, the manufacturer, Merck, warns that it may worsen acne and menstrual pain.

 Merck also says that some women may experience lowered libido or sexual desire.
 However, not having to think about contraception can also help a person feel more relaxed about sex.

 Just like other hormonal birth control options, some medications can interact with NuvaRing, making it less effective

 - St. John’s Wort

-If oil-based medicines are regularly used in the vagina for fungal infections, this may increase the levels of hormones.
-It will not reduce the effectiveness of the ring, but it may have long-term effects that are not yet known.
+If a person regularly uses oil-based medications in the vagina for fungal infections, this may increase the levels of hormones.
+It will not reduce the effectiveness of the ring, but it may have long-term effects that health experts do not yet know.

 It is important to talk with a healthcare professional before using this form of contraception.

 The manufacturers encourage anyone who experiences a negative side effect to